chapel-lang/chapel/doc/rst/language/spec/generics.rst

 there are multiple enclosing generic functions or the call is nested within a concrete function that is, in turn, nested in generic function(s), the point of instantiation is the call site of the innermost generic function.
-This point of instantiation rule only applies to function calls using parentheses.
-Calls to functions without parentheses (:ref:`Functions_without_Parentheses`) cannot use point of instantiation.
+This rule does not apply to non-method functions declared without parantheses (:ref:`Functions_without_Parentheses`): such functions cannot be discovered through the point of instantiation.

 If no candidate functions are found during the initial steps of identifying visible and candidate functions, function resolution